 Tired of fighting a literal uphill battle in your backyard?
 Sloping soil can be a mess to look at, not to mention all of the erosion, water runoff, and consistent need for upkeep.
 Luckily, one solution built to last are retaining walls.

-Retaining walls are a great way to enhance the look of your garden while also providing structural support for the landscape.
+They are a great way to enhance the look of your garden while also providing structural support for the landscape.
 They are becoming increasingly popular across Sydney and can add to the overall design of sloping areas.

 You’ll pay between $250 – 550 per square metre for a retaining wall in Sydney.
 This price includes both supply and installation, though you will typically get a quote that breaks each out for you.
-The exact cost will depend on various factors which we will examine in detail below.
+The exact retaining walls cost will depend on various factors which we will examine in detail below.

 How do I know if I need a retaining wall?